malcom327/mbcybernetics/3-itskills.md

 - Creating a web interpretation interface using Python Django
 - Writing research papers (IJMLNCE.2018v02i02.002)
 - Reviewing colleagues' code & work
-- Consolidating, deploying, and monitoring back office servers and SAN storage
 - Providing Linux systems support and administration
 - Participating in a 24/7 on-call support rotation
 - Researching and implementing a PKI infrastructure for certificate-based authentication